finani/storm_gazebo_ros_magnet/README.md

 ## Add compatibility with gazebo9 and change it to an capture module
-> gazebo9 branch by finani
+> capture and gazebo9 branches by finani
 - The default branch is 'capture' which is capturing something with the capture module.
 - The 'gazebo' branch is simulating dipole magnet in gazebo9, but it is unstable because of the magnet model.
 - I recommend using 'capture' branch.